tanadolmam/MapHistPlot/README.md

 Example of plotting heatmap from zoomRange 6 to 12

-`python p1-importToDB.py "/Users/user/Documents/GitHub/MapHistPlot//GPSData/mappoint.csv"` --> Clean data and import them to database.
+`python p1-importToDB.py "/Users/user/Documents/GitHub/MapHistPlot/GPSData/mappoint.csv"` --> Clean data and import them to database.

 `python p2-splitCSV.py --zoom 12`  --> Create csv for each tile where zoomRange=12.

 `python p3-plotHist2d.py --min 6 --max 12 --opacity 130 --mode "speed"` --> Draw heatmap of zoomRange=12 then recursively stitch them to make heatmap for zoom level 6-11 descending.

-`python p4-XYZtoTMS.py --min 6 --max 12 --mode "speed"`  --> Arrange images in zoomRange 6 to 12 in the correct format.
+`python p4-XYZtoTMS.py --min 6 --max 12 -- opacity 130 --mode "speed"`  --> Arrange images in zoomRange 6 to 12 in the correct format.

 5. Open __mymap.html__ to see the result.
 Learn more about [Longdo Map API](https://map.longdo.com/longdo-map-api).